Over 70 Years Later,

 By contrast, “The Longest Day” is a decidedly more idealized picture; of course those were also the days when showing graphic violence was strictly verboten.

 Not surprisingly, “Day” was also a much more costly and complicated movie to produce.
 It was, in fact, the most expensive black and white feature ever made, until 1993’s “Schindler’s List.”
 No other movie I can think of includes more “A” list actors: John Wayne, Robert Mitchum, Richard Burton, Henry Fonda, Robert Ryan, Sean Connery, Rod Steiger, George Segal, and Robert Wagner.
-International stars included Curt Jurgens, Kenneth More, Richard Todd, Jean-Louis Barrault, Jean Servais, and Richard Todd.
+International stars included Curt Jurgens, Kenneth More, Jean-Louis Barrault, Jean Servais, and Richard Todd.
 That’s a lot of paychecks.

 Zanuck hired a team of directors to oversee sequences in several countries with verisimilitude as the goal.
 Less than 20 years removed from actual events, several of the cast and crew had been in the war – a few in the D-day invasion.
 One in particular, Jonathan Lowe, even rescaled the cliff at Omaha Beach, just as he had done 17 years earlier - this time for the camera.